How to set up a development environment¶

 Sending real, actual emails can be tested with a third-party mail provider, like Gmail.
 There are other mail services you can use, but this guide explains using Gmail.
 To test this functionality:

 Configurations to test sending emails using Gmail SMTP.
 Comment out the setting under

 - Enable less secure apps in the Gmail account which you want to use as the host email.
 (It is strongly recommended to not allow less secure apps in your primary Gmail account.
 A separate account for testing is recommended with this setting enabled.)

 <HOST_EMAIL_PASSWORD>with the email address of the above account and its password.

-To test if messages are being sent to the RabbitMQ broker, open a new terminal and run the following command inside the shell of the Docker container web:
+To test if messages are being sent to the RabbitMQ broker, open a new terminal while

 The messages sent to the RabbitMQ broker, when a sender confirms sending a happiness packet, will be printed in this terminal.

 There are other ways to run Fedora Happiness Packets without containers or Docker.
 However, this is discouraged as current maintainers use containers to test changes and deploy Fedora Happiness Packets to production.
 If you choose to not use Docker and set up everything manually, you may run into unexpected issues.
 Project maintainers cannot easily help you if you choose this route (and may not be able to help you)!
 Therefore, please consider very carefully if you wish to run everything locally without containers.